MetPX/sarracenia/doc/sr_sender.1.rst

 **WHATFN**
- - the first part of the metpx filename (string before first :)
+ - the first part of the sundew filename (string before first :)

 **HEADFN**
- - HEADER part of the metpx filename
+ - HEADER part of the sundew filename

 **SENDER**
- - the metpx filename may end with a string SENDER=<string> in this case the <string> will be the remote filename
+ - the sundew filename may end with a string SENDER=<string> in this case the <string> will be the remote filename

 **NONE**
- - deliver with the complete metpx filename (without :SENDER=...)
+ - deliver with the complete sundew filename (without :SENDER=...)

 **NONESENDER**
- - deliver with the complete metpx filename (with :SENDER=...)
+ - deliver with the complete sundew filename (with :SENDER=...)

 **TIME**
  - time stamp appended to filename.
 Example of use: WHATFN:TIME